An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG-coherent risk measures

 \subsection{Examples of ESG-coherent risk measures}

-After discussing ESG-coherent risk measures in general, we present two approaches for extending univariate risk measures to a bivariate setting.
+After discussing ESG-coherent risk measures in general, we present two example approaches for extending univariate risk measures to a bivariate setting.
 In particular, starting from a univariate coherent risk measure $\rho(r_T)$, we identify the ESG-coherent risk measures $\esgd\bfrho_{\lambda}(X_T)$, and $\esgd\bfrho_{\lambda}^l(X_T)$.
 The measures encompass $\lambda \in [0,1]$ as a parameter, thus they are families of bivariate risk measures suitable for investors having differing ESG ``inclinations''.
 In Section \ref{sec:avar} we apply these approaches to the well-known coherent risk measure, average value at risk (AVaR), resulting in two versions of coherent ESG-AVaR risk measures.
+These examples extend naturally to the ESG formulation without changing their convex-analytic structure.
 In Section \ref{sec:varvol} we apply these approaches to two non-coherent risk measures, variance and volatility, producing ESG extensions that are not ESG-coherent.

 Our first approach to generalizing a univariate risk measure $\rho(r_T)$ utilizes a linear combination of $r_T$ and $\esg_T$.
 For $X_T = [ r_T, \; \esg_T ]'$

 \begin{proposition} If $\rho(\cdot)$ is a univariate coherent risk measure, then $\esgd\bfrho_{\lambda}(\cdot)$ is an ESG-coherent risk measure. \end{proposition} \begin{proof} Since the right-hand-side of \eqref{eq:esgrho} involves a direct application of $\rho(\cdot)$, the extended function $\esgd\bfrho_{\lambda}(\cdot)$ inherits the properties SUB-M and PH-M. It is straightforward to show that axiom MO of the univariate function implies MO-M. Consider two vectors $X_{1,T}$, $X_{2,T} \in \mathcal{X}_2$.
 If $(r_{1,T} \leq r_{2,T} \wedge \esg_{1,T}\leq \esg_{2,T})$ a.s., then from the monotonicity of $\rho(\cdot)$, we have